spasovskibojan/Team-ToDo/README.md

 4.  **Database:** Ensure SQL Server LocalDB/Express is installed.
 Update `Web.config` connection string.
 Run `Update-Database` in Package Manager Console if using Code First Migrations.
 5.  **Run:** Press `F5` in Visual Studio.

-## 🤝 Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add new feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Open a Pull Request.

 ---